 21.1.10 eHealth Lessons Learned Workshop Financial Planning - and including Project costs inc. in Business Case Project Teams N/A Project Teams Costs within the business cases need to be robust and cover the full requirements - capital and revenue over the life cycle.
 Ensure integrated involvement in the financial planning aspects of the project.
-Ongoing for current and future projects. in Progress Monitor on new projects 21.1.11 eHealth Lessons Learned Workshop 10.11.22 Clinical Leads and clinical input Project Teams N/A Project Teams Ongoing for current and future projects.
+Ongoing for current and future projects.
+In Progress Monitor on new projects 21.1.11 eHealth Lessons Learned Workshop 10.11.22 Clinical Leads and clinical input Project Teams N/A Project Teams Ongoing for current and future projects.
 In Progress Monitor on new projects 21.1.12 eHealth Lessons Learned Workshop 10.11.22 eHealth involvement in stakeholder engagement Project Teams N/A Project Teams eHealth team needs to be involved in the stakeholder engagement process throughout the project development and delivery.
 Ongoing for current and future projects.
-In Progress Monitor on new projects 21.1.13 eHealth Lessons Learned Workshop 10.11.22 Risk register development Project Teams Projec Teams Ensure integrated involvement in the risk register development and management aspects of the project.
-Ongoing for current and future projects.
-In Progress Monitor on new projects
+In Progress Monitor on new projects 21.1.13 eHealth Lessons Learned Workshop 10.11.22 Risk register development Project Teams Ongoing for current and future projects.
+Monitor on new projects